uma-dev/spring-boot-notes/notes.md

 3. For case of bcrypt, encrypt plain text from login form
 4. Compare encrypted password with db password
 5. Login if theres a match

+You can connect additional security configurations to extend Spring security, also you can add your custom login form instead of the default provided by Spring security.

 ## Thymeleaf